Program Description

 Effective with the 2011-12 school year, any balance remaining after paying all claims for pupil transportation aid shall be apportioned among districts.
 This apportionment shall be based on each district's share of the total claims.
 For example, if a district's claim equals 0.5 percent of the total claims, the district shall receive 0.5 percent of any residual balance.
 Residual balance payments shall be paid in June.

-Guides individuals entering the 'Regular School' and/or 'Vocational Programs' data at the renovated portal.
+Guides individuals entering the 'Regular School'; 'Summer/Interim' and 'Vocational Programs' data into the portal.

 Transportation Aid Worksheet